 Most solid wood furniture are made from hardwoods with pleasant grain patterns such walnut, teak and ashwood.
 You may also have heard about cherry, maple, mahogany and oak.
-And then there are also other solid wood that furniture stores may try to pass off as equally good material, which is not true.
-Not all solid wood furniture are born equal.
-A quality wood like walnut or teak, matters greatly over other cheaper ones that may generally not have the strength or the resistance properties to qualify for furniture usage.
+And then there are also other solid wood that furniture stores may try to pass off as equally good material — so buyers beware: not all solid wood furniture are born equal.
+A quality wood like walnut or teak, matters greatly over other cheaper ones that may generally not have the strength or properties to qualify for furniture usage.

 So what is so good about solid wood furniture like walnut and teak?
 A premium dining table made out of walnut has very attractive grain patterns, and is very well-known for stability (maintaining its shape), and resistant to degradation over time.

 Besides walnut and teak, there are also many other hardwoods with attractive grains and good properties for you to consider.
 Other hardwoods that don't have attractive patterns like birch, rubber or other tropical hardwoods, are normally used for making chairs or sofa frames, or transformed into relatively good grades of plywood.
-The other factor to consider is how a craft seals the wood with protective layer (which we use a plant-based hard wax called Rubio, for it's child-friendliness as well as to retain natural look).
+The other factor to consider is how to seal the wood with a protective layer (which we use a plant-based hard wax called Rubio, for it's child-friendliness as well as to retain natural look).
 But that's another subject to cover.